DiSSCo/source-system-data-checker/README.md

 translator.
 If the incoming `original_data` differs from what is in the database, we consider this an update.

+## RabbitMQ Queues

+**Consumes from:** `source-system-data-checker-queue` (from translator)

+**Publishes to:** One of:

+* `name-usage-service-queue` - regular ingestion process, when specimen and media are new/changed
+* `digital-media-queue` - when only media needs to be updated, send directly to processing service and skip NU service
+* `digital-specimen-queue`- to NU service, but only specimen and a subset (or none) of media are new/changed

-## Distinguishing between changes in Specimens and Media
+## Distinguishing Between Changes in Specimens and Media

 A specimen event may include zero or more media objects.
 An unchanged specimen may not necessarily mean its media are unchanged, and vice versa.
 To address this, we may publish objects to one of